 * Providing Autism Coaching support to teachers and students as needed

-* Handling referrals to the FOCUS Day Treatment Program at Blowing Rock for the schools in which they are assigned.
+* Handling referrals to the FOCUS Day Treatment Program at Blowing Rock for the schools to which they are assigned.

-* Only attend SOAR CFT meetings in the afternoon for the students in the schools they serve
+* Attending FOCUS Day Treatment Program CFT meetings for the students in the schools they serve

-* Behavior Support staff may assist in emergencies at a school but they are not to be utilized as one on one assistants, or all day support for a student in ISS or other form of removal.
-This will limit their ability to meet the other components of their work listed above.
+(NOTE: Behavior Support Liaisons are not to be utilized as one on one assistants, or all day support for a student in ISS or other form of removal.
+This will limit their ability to meet the other components of their work listed above.)

 Due to the nature of their work, the time(s) at their assigned schools may at times be impacted by emergencies and/or the need to attend IEP meetings at other schools.
 When these situations arise, the Behavior Support Liaison will notify the impacted staff and the school Principal of their need to leave their assigned school to address an emergency or meeting need at another school.
 Flexibility, understanding and communication amongst all parties are crucial elements that will make this change work for all those involved.
-They are glad to provide whatever communication method (i.e., Google doc, email, text) works to keep you appraised of their work at your schools with students and staff as well as their calendar, necessary changes, etc.
+They are glad to provide whatever communication method (i.e., Google doc, email, text) works to keep staff appraised of their work at your schools with students and staff as well as their calendar, necessary changes, etc.